ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/kernel_comp_lib.md

 ##  OpenSSL Considerations

 Nginx relies on [OpenSSL](https://www.openssl.org/) for cryptographic operations.
 Thus, the version of OpenSSL used with Nginx (and the GCC version and switches used to compile it) can impact performance.
-That said, typically using the Linux distribution default version of OpenSSL is sufficient.
+Typically using the Linux distribution default version of OpenSSL is sufficient.

 However, it is possible to use newer versions of OpenSSL which could yield performance improvements.
 This is achieved by using the `--with-openssl` switch when configuring the Nginx build.
 Point this switch to the directory that contains the source code to the version of OpenSSL you'd like to have Nginx link to.
 The Nginx build system takes care of the rest.
 Note, there is also a `--with-openssl-opt` switch which allows you to add options to the build for OpenSSL.